Why Edmonton Waxing on about Edmonton’s music scene

 Piyush Patel

-“I don’t know if I chose music or music chose me,” says Piyush Patel.
+“I don’t know if I chose music or music chose me,” he says.

 “I felt like I was uprooted, so a lot of my early years were trying to adapt and integrate into the Canadian lifestyle,” he says.
 “I saw music as a way of integrating with all the other kids in high school.
 I started listening to rap and hip-hop because that’s what a lot of the kids were into.”